Check out these additional resources for books, media, blogs, and online support.

 In these blogs, Eleanor Haley and Litsa Williams seek to leave no stone unturned in demystifying the complicated and sometimes crazy experience of living life after loss.
 Covering a variety of grief topics, grievers and grief professionals alike will find their approach practical, relatable, informative and engaging.
 The site also provides many ways for readers to participate in posts, ask questions, and honor their loved ones.
 Highly Recommended.

 The Compassionate Friends offer online support for bereaved parents, as well as local chapters of support groups.
 Learn from others who have also walked this difficult road, and share your own experience when the worst thing has happened.

 Find and share stories of Hope here, and connect with others who have experienced grief and loss.

 Resources for Victims of Drunk and Drugged Driving

 MADD (Mothers Against Drunk Driving) provides a wide variety of supportive services including honoring your loved ones, understanding your rights, help in preparing a victim impact statement, connecting you with local chapters, and more.
 A very active resource provided at no cost to victims.

 Share Pregnancy & Infant Loss Support is a community for anyone who experiences the tragic death of a baby.
 They serve parents, grandparents, siblings, and others in the family unit.
 Services include bed-side companions, phone support, face-to-face support group meetings, resource packets, private online communities, memorial events, and so much more.
 You can also find a Share Chapter near you.

 Support for any Death Loss

 "Some things cannot be fixed, they can only be carried," says creator and widow Megan Devine, who seeks to tell the truth about grief, with no sugar-coating.
-This site offers support that actually sounds like you - something that speaks to your life, your mind, your heart.
 She offers a "Writing in Grief" course and other unique opportunities.